Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

 Yes, yes.
 Thank you so much for the opportunity.
-So sir, you mentioned that some of our revenue was impacted due to the West Asia.
-What Will it be possible for you to quantify the amount that was the amount that was therefore.
-And I believe that’s the reason our inventory has gone up.
-Because the shipments didn’t go through.
+So sir, you mentioned that some of our revenue was impacted due to the West Asia war.
+Will it be possible for you to quantify the amount that was deferred.
+And I believe that’s the reason our inventory has gone up, because the shipments didn’t go through?

 Rajendra Velagapudi

 Yes, exactly.
-So that’s amazing.
 So we have already planned for that.
-That’s, that’s what the revenue which we have missed there.
-And that’s where I think the inventory which has gone up the TAO and the absolute value of inventory has gone up.
-That is one of that reason.
-Because of the West Asia.
-Yes.
+That’s what the revenue which we have missed there and that is where I think the inventory, which has gone up the DAO [Phonetic] and the absolute value of inventory has gone up.
+That is one of that reason because of the West Asia, yes.

 So can you quantify the amount of revenue that we lost out due to this?
 Will it be possible?